What happens after someone subscribes to your email list? they probably land on your thank you page.

 What I like here is the simplicity and minimalism.
 Anything that could be a distraction has been removed from the page to make the message clearer.

-The page does a good job when it comes to the core purpose that every thank you page should have – letting the subscriber know how he can access the resource he has opted for.
+The page does a good job when it comes to the core purpose that every thank you page should have – letting the subscriber know how they can access the resource they have opted for.

 In this case, the guide has been sent to the email of the subscriber.